tylergarcia/tylergarcia/README.md

 ### About me:

-Engineering Phsyics student at University of Central Oklahoma Currently learning Calculus and wanting to use code as a way to learn math from a different angle.
+I am an Engineering Phsyics student at the University of Central Oklahoma.
+I am currently learning Calculus and wanting to use code as a way to learn math from a different angle.

-Interested in working on:
+I am interested in working on:

   - Physics simulations
   - Computer vision